waveplot/libwaveplot/README.md

 Compiling
 =========

-The included Makefile can be used to compile libwaveplot or libwptest (testing application):
+The library uses a fairly standard procedure for building libraries on Unix:

+    configure
-    make libwaveplot
+    make
-    make libwptest
+    make install

-In order to successfully build these targets, a recent version of libav will need to be installed on your machine.
+In order to successfully generate a Makefile, a recent version of libavcodec, libavformat and libavresample will need to be installed on your machine.